Single atom trapping in a metasurface lens optical tweezer: Comparative and future potential

-As one comparison, we discuss the aberration and FoV performance of a typical commercial asphere that has been used in optical tweezer experiments.
-Reference~\cite{sortais2007diffraction-limited} uses an aspheric lens with NA = 0.5, a working distance of 5.7 mm, and a focal length of 8 mm.
-This aspheric lens has a transverse field of view of $\pm 25$ $\mu$m ($\pm$0.18 $^\circ$) and an inferred beam waist of 1 $\mu$m for the trapping wavelength, and a 0.9 $\mu$m waist for the imaging wavelength.
-The metasurface lens presented here achieves similar trapping performance, but with a zero-thickness lens.
-In comparison, a complex objective lenses can have field of view of a few 100 $\mu$m ($\approx\pm$3$^\circ$) combined with achromatic operation over a wide range of wavelengths~\cite{bakr2009quantum,norcia2019seconds}.
-While the singlet metalens described in this work does not yet achieve these metrics, opportunities for future metasurface optical designs have the potential to replace bulky objectives with monolithic optical assemblies.
+As one comparison, we discuss the performance of a typical commercial asphere that has been used in optical tweezer experiments.
+Reference~\cite{sortais2007diffraction-limited} uses an aspheric lens with NA = 0.5, a working distance of 5.7 mm, a focal shift of -40 $\mu$m from 852 nm to 780 nm, and a focal length of 8 mm.
+This aspheric lens has a transverse field of view of $\pm 25$ $\mu$m ($\pm$0.18$^\circ$), an inferred beam waist of 1 $\mu$m for the trapping wavelength, and a 0.9 $\mu$m waist for the imaging wavelength.
+The metasurface studied here has a worse focal shift than a standard asphere, but as discussed below this was not of primary concern in our experiments given the prospects for future control, for example, using wavelength polarization multiplexing.
+The singlet metasurface here achieves similar or better performance as the representative asphere for focal length to FoV ratio, i.~e.~angle, and effective NA.

+In comparison, a complex high-NA objective lenses used for atom trapping and imaging can have FOV of a few 100 $\mu$m ($\approx\pm$3$^\circ$) combined with achromatic operation over a wide range of wavelengths~\cite{bakr2009quantum,norcia2019seconds}.
+While the singlet metalens described in this work does not yet achieve these metrics, we now discuss the horizon of prospects for design features of future metasurfaces.

+As discussed previously, with a metasurface it is possible to achieve a focusing response that is either polarization selective~\cite{hu_all-dielectric_2020} or one that transforms the polarization~\cite{chen_highly_2021}, which are functions not offered by traditional optical lenses.
+For example, polarization multiplexing provides a method to trap and collect fluoresence at the diffraction limit for two different wavelengths using a singlet metasurface lens, and may find utility in combining additional multifunctional beams in complex trapping experiments.
+To illustrate this prospect, we have designed and optically tested a sample with in-plane rectangular shape pillars that achieves equal focal lengths for 780 nm and 852 nm light of orthogonal polarization (see Appendix).
+This concept can be used to trap at 852 nm, and collect fluoresence at 780 nm, with a 50$\%$ efficiency due to the random polarization of the scattered light from atoms.

+More functionality can be achieved with expanding the number of surfaces offered in the design.
+To focus on FoV as one metric, an enhanced FoV up to $\pm$25$^\circ$ has been achieved by patterning both sides of the substrate to create a double-layer metasurface~\cite{groever_meta-lens_2017}.
+We estimate that by using design components similar to the singlet lens presented here, expanding to a doublet can improve the field angle to beyond $\pm$5$^\circ$ at 0.55 NA.